NativeScript/docs-v7/plugins/implementing-core-theme.md

 The other files are the entry point for each combination of skin and platform:

-mybutton.dark.android.scss
+* mybutton.dark.android.scss
-mybutton.dark.ios.scss
+* mybutton.dark.ios.scss
-mybutton.light.android.scss
+* mybutton.light.android.scss
-mybutton.light.ios.scss
+* mybutton.light.ios.scss

-What you need to do there is just import the corresponding skin and platform specific scss files.
+What you need to do in each of them is just import the corresponding skin and platform specific scss files.
 For example `mybutton.dark.android.scss` has the following content:

 ```
 @import 'skins/variables.dark';